star-bnl/star-git-tools/doc/README.md

     $ git config core.sparseCheckout true

-Now create and modify the `.git/info/sparse-checkout` file to include a list of packages/subdirectories you want to work with locally.
+Now create and modify the `.git/info/sparse-checkout` file to include a list of packages you want to work with locally.
 The contents of the file may look like this

     $ cat .git/info/sparse-checkout